VioletViolaVi/Milestone-Project-4/README.md

 - Login Button:
     - Hover over the “__*LOGIN*__” button and ensure its outline changes colour to “__*#17a2b8*__”.
     - Click on the button with an empty form first to test that the form does not submit and the inputs are required to be completed first before submission.
+    - Complete the input fields with a username and password that does not exist with Slurps and ensure an error informing the users that the entered details are invalid appears.
     - Complete the input fields then click on the “__*LOGIN*__” button again to test if the form works.
     - Ensure the page is redirected to the home page with a message at the top of the screen informing the users that they have been successful in logging into their account.
 ## Change & Set Password Page